8 min read

 It worked!

 The lights toggled.
-We had a working solution, but it still depended on Neewer's DLL.
+We had a working solution.
+But it still depended on Neewer's DLL, which meant I still had to install their app.

 Instead of python can you write this using C++, Zig, or Rust?
 Then add a taskbar icon I can click that'll toggle the lights on/off?

-I pasted in my own C screenshot tool that had a tray icon implementation as a reference and asked for C++, Zig, or Rust.
-Claude chose Zig, a language I'd never touched, and produced a working tray app.
+I pasted in my own C screenshot tool as a reference for the tray icon code.
+Claude picked Zig, a language I'd never touched, and produced a working tray app on the first try.

 Then came the icon saga.
 The first icon had a black background instead of transparent.
 Then it was completely white.
 Then too low resolution.
 Then too fuzzy.
 Then the lines were too thick.